jawardell/ubiquitous-broccoli/README.md

 structure called a skewed-top corridor.
 There is currently not a closed-form formula for skewed top corridor numbers.
-The study of STC falls within the realm of enumerative combinatorics and lattice path counting.
+The study of STCs falls within the realm of enumerative combinatorics and lattice path counting.
 These corridors are simple, yet complex and this study is an ongoing work.
 I presented some of the progress on